 * To deliver a service and operate in accordance with the appropriate National Occupational Standards for Social Work.
 Responsible for maintaining appropriate registration with the Health and Care Profession Council (HCPC) and manage a caseload under regular supervision.

-* Participate in a help desk/duty system - effectively analyse, diagnose the situation and put into place any immediate response/decision that needs to be made, for example, responding to a Child Protection situation or other emergencies; identify the correct pathway for the case and make a timely referral.
+* Participate in a help desk/duty system - effectively analyse, diagnose situation and put into place any immediate response/decision that needs to be made, for example, responding to a Child Protection situation or other emergency; identify the correct pathway for the case and make a timely referral.

 * Report any allegation or suspicions of abuse or potential abuse of a vulnerable person to an immediate manager or supervisor.
 Contribute to Safeguarding Investigations and child protection planning where appropriate.